beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics[width=1.4\textwidth]{src/imgs/graphs/05_51ffnn,x=p,y=r,c=nlayers,histplot}}
-    \caption{Precision-recall heatmap for the 1-, 2-, and 3-layer 51-class
+    \caption[short caption todo]{Precision-recall heatmap for the 1-, 2-, and 3-layer 51-class
     FFNNs.
 The colour of each cell indicates the number of observations in that region, according to the shared colourbar on the right of the plot.}
     \label{fig:05_51ffnn,x=p,y=r,c=nlayers,histplot}